p4lang/behavioral-model/docs/simple_switch.md

 ### BMv2 timestamp implementation notes

-All time stamps in BMv2 as of 2020-Jun-14 are in units of microseconds, and they all begin at 0 when the process begins, e.g. when `simple_switch` or `simple_switch_grpc` begins.
+All timestamps in BMv2 as of 2020-Jun-14 are in units of microseconds, and they all begin at 0 when the process begins, e.g. when `simple_switch` or `simple_switch_grpc` begins.

-Thus if one starts multiple `simple_switch` processes, either on the same system, or different systems, it is highly unlikely that their time stamps will be within 1 microsecond of each other.
-Time stamp values from switch #1 could easily be X microseconds later than, or earlier than, switch #2, and this time difference between pairs of switches could change from one time of starting a multi-switch system,
+Thus if one starts multiple `simple_switch` processes, either on the same system, or different systems, it is highly unlikely that their timestamps will be within 1 microsecond of each other.
+Timestamp values from switch #1 could easily be X microseconds later than, or earlier than, switch #2, and this time difference between pairs of switches could change from one time of starting a multi-switch system,